zot/textcraft/html/README.md

 @as thing command...                           --  Make a thing execute a command
 @bluepill
 @bluepill thing                                --  Turn off verbose names for thing (or yourself if there is no argument
+@call thing.property arg...                    --  Call a method on a thing
 @clock seconds                                 --  Change the clock rate
 @copy thing
 @copy thing force                              --  Copy a thing to your inventory (force allows copying the entire world -- can be dangerous)